Genia888/FitnessHub/Documentation/(Stage 3) Technical Documentation.md

   # 4. Document External and Internal APIs

+FitnessHub API Documentation
+This document provides a high-level overview of the REST API endpoints for the FitnessHub project.
+It defines the structure of requests (inputs) and responses (outputs) for each module, including:
 ### Users API

 | **Action**            | **Endpoint**               | **Method** | **Input**                                                                                                         | **Output**                                                                                                                                                                             |